PostHog/posthog.com/contents/docs/features/session-recording.md

 ## Using Session Recording

-Session recording can only be used with our [JavaScript Integration](/docs/libraries/js) and requires the feature to be enabled in PostHog's Project Settings (`project/settings`).
-Once enabled, the JS Integration will start recording sessions by default.
+Session recording can only be used with our [JavaScript Library](/docs/libraries/js) and requires the feature to be enabled in PostHog's Project Settings (`project/settings`).
+Once enabled, the JS Library will start recording sessions by default.

-Session recording can be toggled on and off in the JS Integration by appropriately setting the [config](/docs/libraries/js/#config).
+Session recording can be toggled on and off in the JS Library by appropriately setting the [config](/docs/libraries/js/#config).
 Users who opt out of event capturing will not have their sessions recorded.

 To watch sessions, you can either visit the 'Sessions' page in PostHog ('Events' -> 'Sessions'):